- What is the college’s policy on attendance?

 If the student does not earn at least a 2.00 GPA in that first semester of probation, but shows improvement, the student may be granted a continuation of probation.
 If the student shows no improvement after their first semester of probation the student will likely be academically suspended.

 Although students will be assigned an academic advisor and the college will do what it can to provide support to help them to succeed, we expect all Simpson students (even first-year students) to be engaged in their own education.
-The “safety net” we provide by assigning students an advisor, having Hawley Academic Resource and Advising Center, and being a caring and close-knit community is not foolproof.
+The “safety net” we provide by assigning students an advisor, having The Center for Academic Resources (The Center), and being a caring and close-knit community is not foolproof.
 If students don’t ask for help, don’t return emails, don’t read campus mail sent to them or return phone calls, it is difficult for us to provide support.
 A student’s advisor will be providing what we believe to be good advice, but in most instances, the student will make and ultimately bear the responsibility for their decision.

 Depending on the situation, the student has options as to who should be contacted.
 If it is a situation or question regarding a specific course (such as grades or performance), the student should first contact the instructor of the course.
 Second, the student can then reach out to his/her academic advisor for guidance on how to handle a situation or work through options.

 A student can always contact the Registrar’s Office or the Hawley Academic Resource and Advising Center as well to discuss the policies, forms, or procedures.
-Various academic forms (such as COURSE ADD/DROP, ACADEMIC PETITIONS, DECLARATON OF MAJOR) can be found online through the Registrar’s Office website or by visiting the Registrar’s Office (Hillman Hall) or the Hawley Academic Resource and Advising Center (3rd Floor, Dunn Library).
+Various academic forms (such as COURSE ADD/DROP, ACADEMIC PETITIONS, DECLARATON OF MAJOR) can be found online through the Registrar’s Office website or by visiting the Registrar’s Office (Hillman Hall) or The Center for Academic Resources (First floor of Dunn Library).

 In some cases, the student may wish to contact Steve Griffith, senior vice president and academic dean.
 However, we encourage students to first work with their instructors, academic advisors, and other staff members to seek answers to their questions.